 - 1.1 The Parish of Stowe Nine Churches in Northamptonshire encompasses the two settlements of Church Stowe and Upper Stowe, together with outlying rural properties.
 Preparation of the Village Design Statement (VDS) began in 2017 with the aim of being adopted as Supplementary Planning Document to work in conjunction with the Daventry District Council (DDC) Settlements & Countryside Local Plan Part 2.
 It is intended to be a useful resource that will also raise awareness of design issues within Stowe Nine Churches, contribute to the overall improvement of local planning decisions, and so help to preserve the character of the two settlements within the Parish. - 1.2 During 2017, Stowe Nine Churches Parish Council agreed that it would be appropriate to develop a VDS to reflect the views of the local community such that these could be adequately represented during the consideration of planning applications.
 This document will be adopted as a Supplementary Planning Document by Daventry District Council.
 It will be a material consideration when considering any planning application in or near the parish and provides guidelines for future changes. - 1.3 Following advice taken from Northamptonshire Action with Communities in Rural England (NACRE), a VDS launch event was held on 25th November 2017 and this was attended by almost 50 parishioners.
-A survey completed by those attending provided insight into the views and priorities of the local community, whilst almost 30 of those attending volunteered to take part in the subsequent development of the VDS. - During 2018, a Working Party comprising five sub-groups developed each of the various themes to be covered by the VDS and these have subsequently been integrated into this version of the document which has been reviewed by both the Working Party itself, and the Parish Council. - 1.5 Following approval by the Parish Council, the VDS was submitted to DDC as the local Planning Authority who in turn, have provided comment and feedback; this has now been incorporated within this updated version which is now submitted for final sign off and adoption as a Supplementary Planning Document.
+A survey completed by those attending provided insight into the views and priorities of the local community, whilst almost 30 of those attending volunteered to take part in the subsequent development of the VDS. - 1.4 During 2018, a Working Party comprising five sub-groups developed each of the various themes to be covered by the VDS and these have subsequently been integrated into this version of the document which has been reviewed by both the Working Party itself, and the Parish Council. - 1.5 Following approval by the Parish Council, a period of local consultation was undertaken between June and September 2019, during which copies of the document were made available on notice boards and within the local parish churches; this was followed by an Open House event to which all parishioners were invited and during which questions were answered and clarification provided by members of The Parish Council.
+No issues or objections were raised during this period. - 1.6 Finally, the VDS was submitted to DDC as the local Planning Authority whose comments and feedback were incorporated prior to a further period of public consulation.
+This updated version is now submitted for final sign off and adoption as a Supplementary Planning Document.